elastic-interval/pretenst-com/physical.md

 Also interesting is that braided rope can display a kind of muscle behavior if somehow the hollow center of the rope is forced outwards.
 Just like the muscles in our bodies, they pull by shortening while they thicken in radius.
 The thickening acts like a kind of lever, multiplying the force which pushes outwards perpendicular to the length of the muscle.

-Perhaps this bulge effect could also be used to introduce the last critical bit of pretension in a tensegrity structure, which could then have compression members which are nothing but solid bars.
+Perhaps this bulge effect could also be used to introduce the last critical bit of pretension in a tensegrity structure, which could then have the great advantage that compression members could be nothing but solid bars.
 Instead of lengthening bars, we would see cables bulge somewhat.
+It's an option worth exploring.

 Either way, we will be able to create the entire network of cables or ropes while in a slack state, because they only later have to bear the pretension.